View of a river between mountains, with a haze over the picture. Panorama Route

 Hot-air balloon flight

-That said, it is worth knowing that this is not quite as effortless as simply stepping into a basket and drifting off into the sunrise.
-Getting in usually involves climbing over the side of the basket, which can be a bit awkward rather than elegant, and both take-off and landing require you to be reasonably steady on your feet.
-Landings in particular can be a little bumpy, so you do need enough mobility to brace yourself and follow instructions from the pilot.
-In other words, you do not need to be super fit, but you do need to be comfortable with a bit of climbing and standing for the duration of the flight.
+It is worth knowing that this is not quite as effortless as simply stepping into a basket and drifting off into the sunrise.
+Getting in usually involves climbing over the side of the basket, and both take-off and landing require you to be reasonably steady on your feet.

 Horse riding